With the changing of the seasons quickly approaching us, there is no better time to purchase a new grill.

 So what is the trick to getting a major markdown?
 I’m glad you asked.

-When you are shopping at The Home Depot, you will often be dealing with somebody who works directly, and specifically, in the section that you are shopping in.
-Because of that, they are incentivized to make as much money as possible, that means giving discounts on products that have been sitting on the floor for a long time.
+When you are shopping at The Home Depot, you will often be dealing with somebody who works specifically in the section that you are shopping in.
+The employees can be authorized to give discounts on products that have been sitting on the floor for a long time.

 Look there first, these products are significantly cheaper than the new in box ones, and most of the time they have the most insignificant defects, things like dents, chips, or even a wobbly base.
 All of which you can easily overlook if you are paying 25 to 40 percent less for them.